How to answer this common interview question without sounding doubtful or conceited.

-Interviewers have been asking this common question for decades and many potential employees still get hung up answering, even though they may know it is coming.
-When employers ask this question to potential employees, they are looking for a few things, and the answer to this question has more to do with the thought process behind it, than the answer itself.
+“What are your strengths and weaknesses?”
+Interviewers have been asking this question for decades.
+The answer employers are looking for has more to do with the thought process behind it, than the answer itself.

 Choose a strength that coincides with the role you are interviewing for

-If you are applying for a role as an accountant, the employer will not want to hear about how you are an amazing swimmer and that being an athlete is a strength.
-Although that may be a strength you are proud of, it doesn’t really help you be a better accountant.
+If you are applying for a role as an accountant, the employer will not want to hear about how you are an amazing swimmer and athlete.
+Although that may be something you’re proud of, it doesn’t really help you be a better accountant.

 Look at the job description and pick something that will help you succeed in the job

-Matching your strengths to a part of the job is how you can set yourself apart from other candidates, and it may help you if you are not as confident in a certain part of the job you are applying to.
-If you are applying for a technical job where you may not have all skills required for the role – picking a strength that highlights your soft skills can help supplement your overall candidacy.
+Matching your strengths to the job can set yourself apart from other candidates.
+If you are applying for a job and don’t have all skills required – picking a strength that highlights your soft skills can help supplement your candidacy.

 Clearly explain how your strength relates to the job